StephenGss/PAL/README.md

 # Release 2.0
 The latest release of the Polycraft Tournament Manager includes major updates to our POGO and HUGA task design.
-The example tournament in pogo_100_PN has also been updated to the new POGO version We've also added an example tournament for the HUGA task in huga_100_PN.
+The example tournament in pogo_100_PN has also been updated to the new POGO version.
+We've also added an example tournament for the HUGA task in huga_100_PN.

 HUGA Task update coming soon.